hgamboa/nova-analog-instrumentation/LTspiceGuide1.md

    1. Introduce the specific values to each component
    1. Add NPN transistor and the select the type to be 2N2222
    1. Add a ground
-   1. Connect the circut with wires
+   1. Connect the circuit with wires
    1. Add labels to a net points (Vb and Ve)
    1. Add a .op spice directive
 2. Compute the expected value for Vb and Ve